awslabs/aws-academy-educator-toolkit/demos/aws-cli-notebook/README.md

 ## Open notebook and select kernel

 Navigate to the notebook in the file browser and double click to open the notebook.
 When prompted for the kernel select _Bash_.
+You are now ready to work through the notebook.